metrotransit/shiny-basics/shiny-basics.md

 ```
 ui = shinyUI(
     fluidPage(h4(strong("data exploration plots")),
-              p("Plotting density of observed variables, all obs or by trt"),
+              p("Plotting counts of observed variables"),
               fluidRow( ...
 ```

-Here we see the first things that look a little non-R-like.
-There are functions in R which are mimicking functions in html: `strong()` is like "boldface", `p()` means a paragraph of text.
+Here we see things that look a little non-R-like.
+There are functions in R which are mimicking coding in html: `strong()` is like "boldface", `p()` means a paragraph of text.

 The `fluidPage` and `fluidRow` are shortcuts to creating nicely